Lucretius/vault_raft_snapshot_agent/README.md

   **The URL should point be the cluster-leader, otherwise no snapshots get taken until the server the url points to is elected leader!**  When running Vault on Kubernetes installed by the [default helm-chart](https://developer.hashicorp.com/vault/docs/platform/k8s/helm), this should be `http(s)://vault-active.<vault-namespace>.svc.cluster.local:<vault-server service-port>`.

-  You can alternativly specify the url with the environment-variable `VAULT_ADDR`
+  You can alternatively specify the url with the environment-variable `VAULT_ADDR`